 - Associate Director of Program Development, initiates a dialog between a UAF Department and UAF eCampus regarding course development details OR Courses show up on the semester schedule as they are being prepared by departments.

-- Once the instructor and course details have been finalized and approved by the department, a ticket get created in Trac (Design Team Project Management platform).
+- Once the instructor and course details have been finalized and approved by the department, a new record gets created in Airtable (DT Course Management platform).

-- After course details get entered in Trac, the course gets assigned to Learning Design Coordinator, Heidi Olson.
+- After course details get entered in airtable, the course gets assigned to Learning Design Coordinator, Heidi Olson.

 - Learning Design Coordinator sends an introduction letter to the instructor, explaining our processes and introducing the concept of OPEN LABS and an initial consultation.
 Check out our Owner’s Manual.